PVC vs MDF vs Plywood Bathroom Cabinets: Which Is Best?

 If you live in a humid area or if splashes and spills are common in your bathroom, PVC panels are the superior choice.
 They are exceptionally resistant to moisture, so they won't warp, swell, or deteriorate over time, even in damp environments.

-MDF bathroom cabinets: Best for Painted, or Low Moisture Cabinet Designs
+MDF bathroom cabinets: Best for Smooth Finishes and Painted Designs

 Medium-density fiberboard (MDF) stands as one of the classic choices in cabinet design.